-6.3.1.Authentication \SFP
+6.3.1.
+Authentication SFP

-FDP\ACC.2/Authentication\SFP Complete access control
+FDP_ACC.2/Authentication_SFP Complete access control

-FDP_ACC.2.1/ Authentication_SFP The TSF shall enforce the Authentication_SFP on:Subjects:S.User, S.Apple_WatchObjects:the TSFand all operations among subjects and objects covered by the SFP.
-FDP_ACC.2.2/ Authentication_SFP The TSF shall ensure that all operations between any subject controlled by the TSF and any object controlled by the TSF are covered by an access control SFP.
+FDP_ACC.2.1/ The TSF shall enforce the Authentication_SFP on: Authentica- Subjects: S.User tion_SFP Objects: the TSF and all operation ons among subjects and objects covered by the SFP.
+FDP_ACC.2.2/ The TSF shall e The TSF shall ensure that all operations between any subject controlled by the TSF and Authentica- any object controlled by the TSF are covered by an access control SFP. tion_SFP

-FDP\ACF.1/Authentication\SFP Security attribute-based access control
+FDP_ACF.1/Authentication_SFP Security attribute-based access control

-FDP_ACF.1.1/ Authentication_SFP The TSF shall enforce the Authentication_SFP to objects based on the following:Subjects:S.User, S.Apple_WatchObjects:the TSFSecurity attributes:"Watch Unlock", "Face ID with Mask" FDP_ACF.1.2/ Authentication_SFP The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: S.User is authenticated according to FIA_UAU.5 FDP_ACF.1.3/ Authentication_SFP The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: If "Watch Unlock" set to "enabled" and Face ID has detected S.User is wearing a mask, S.Apple_Watch is allowed to unlock the TOE (however, this does not authorize Apple Pay transactions).
-If "Face ID with Mask" set to "enabled" and Face ID has detected S.User is wearing a mask, S.User is allowed to unlock the TOE and authorize Apple Pay transactions.
-FDP_ACF.1.4/ Authentication_SFP The TSF shall explicitly deny access of subjects to objects based on the following addi- tional rules: " Passcode_off" is enabled .
+FDP_ACF.1.1/ The TSF shall enforce the Authentication_SFP to objects based on the following: Authentication_SFP Subjects: S.User Objects: the TSF Security attributes: none FDP_ACF.1.2/ Authentication_SFP The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: S.User is authenticated according to FIA_UAU.5 FDP_ACF.1.3/ The TSF shall explicitly authorise access of subjects to objects based on the following Authentication_SFP additional rules: none.
+FDP_ACF.1.4/ The TSF shall explicitly deny access of subjects to objects based on the following addi- Authentication_SFP tional rules: "Passcode_off" is enabled.

-FDP\ITT.1 Basic internal transfer protection
+FDP_ITT.1 Basic internal transfer protection

-FDP\ITT.1.1 The TSF shall enforce the Authentication\SFP to prevent the modification of user data when it is transmitted between physically-separated parts of the TOE.
+FDP_ITT.1.1 The TSF shall enforce the Authentication_SFP to prevent the modification and disclosure of user data when it is transmitted between physically-separated parts of the TOE.